 - Stephen Strachan (Chair)

-Steve is President of Strachan Exploration, Inc., an independent oil and gas exploration and production company based in Englewood, Colorado.
-He began his career in the oilfield as a roughneck for Goldrus Drilling Company out of Lafayette, Louisiana, and following graduation from Occidental College in 1976, went on to work for Texaco, Inc. in New Orleans and Denver, South Louisiana Production Company and Celeron Oil and Gas in Denver prior to starting SEI in 1987.
+Steve retired as President of Strachan Exploration, Inc., an independent oil and gas exploration and production company based in Englewood, Colorado on October 31st, 2022 after 35 years.
+He began his career in the oilfield as a roughneck for Goldrus Drilling Company out of Lafayette, Louisiana.
+Following graduation from Occidental College in 1976, Steve went on to work for Texaco, Inc. in New Orleans and Denver, South Louisiana Production Company and Celeron Oil and Gas in Denver prior to starting SEI in 1987.

 - J. Craig Venter